No description available.

 Consolidation from one Deputy Director to four (three regional: Northeast, Southeast, West; one for specialized units), reducing reporting lines for a more unified nationwide enforcement program.

-Rescission in March 2025 of delegated authority for the Enforcement Director to issue formal orders of investigation, no
+Rescission in March 2025 of delegated authority for the Enforcement Director to issue formal orders of investigation, now requiring direct Commission authorization to align with priorities.

 What You Need To Do